IBM/triton-dejavu/README.md

 =================
 Framework to reduce autotune overhead of [triton-lang](https://github.com/triton-lang/triton) to zero for well known deployments.

-This small framework is based on the [Triton autotuner](https://github.com/triton-lang/triton/blob/main/python/triton/runtime/autotuner.py) and contributes two features to the Triton community:
+This small framework is based on the [Triton autotuner](https://github.com/triton-lang/triton/blob/main/python/triton/runtime/autotuner.py) and contributes three features to the Triton community:
 1. Store and safely restore autotuner states using JSON files.
 2. `ConfigSpaces` to explore a defined space exhaustively.
+3. Bayesian Optimization to speed up the autotuning process.

 Additionally, it allows to use heuristics in combination with the autotuner.
 Please find more details in the [feature section below](#features).